The weather in the UK in October 2020 was abnormally wet and dull.

 The meteorological year starts in December which is why December appears as the 1st data point in the charts below.
 More information on the layout of the charts can be found in this post.
 Points lying between the upper and lower deciles are shown as open black circles, points lying between the deciles and minimum/maximum are shown as solid black circles and any month with a new record is shown as solid black squares.
 All data is supplied by the Met Office and can be found here.

 As I explained in October 2018, the addition of a Temperature Range chart (B) means I update 7 charts every month so I rotate which 6 appear in the deck above and plot the 7th as a separate chart here.
-Since it is the start of Autumn, Frost (chart G) is shown here since that is of least interest in these months.
+Since it is not Winter, Frost (chart G) is shown here since that is of least interest in these months.

 Chart H displays my UK Weather Abnormality Index (Scroll down my May 2019 post for details).
 The closer to zero this index is, the less abnormal and thus more “average” a month is.
 The higher it is, the more abnormal the month is.
 When the index is over 100%, we can describe the month as unusual in some way.

 The abnormality index was 92% in October 2020 which was the 7th highest on record.